cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-In all language versions the program has the same full functionality -- translated and localized are the GUI (menus, dialogs, etc.) of the programs CrypTool, AES-Tool and Number Shark,
+In all language versions the program has the same full functionality -- translated and localized are the GUI (menus, dialogs, etc.) of the programs CrypTool, AES-Tool and Number Shark.

-Here is a list of the remaining components of the CrypTool package, which could not be localized for alle language versions:
+Here is a list of the remaining components of the CrypTool package, which could not be localized for all language versions:
                         DE     EN    ES     PL    RS
-Online help (html)      yes    yes   no     no    no Readme file (txt)       yes    yes   no     no    no CT script (pdf)         yes    yes   no     no    no CT presentation (pdf)   yes    yes   yes    no    no Elsner-Stories (pdf)    yes    yes   no     no    no
+Online help (html)      yes    yes   no     no    no Readme file (txt)       yes    yes   no     no    no CT script (pdf)         yes    yes   no     no    no CT presentation (pdf)   yes    yes   yes    no    no Elsner stories (pdf)    yes    yes   no     no    no

 In English and German the CrypTool package is completely localized.
 If a component isn't available for a special language version, then